golang/dep/docs/ensure-mechanics.md

 We can represent these two functions visually:

 ![dep's two main functions](img/annotated-func-arrows.png)

+This is `dep ensure` - the typical flow, used when a `Gopkg.toml` already exists.
+When a project does not yet have a `Gopkg.toml`, `dep init` can generate one.
+The essential flow remains the same, but with changed inputs: instead of reading from an existing `Gopkg.toml` file, `dep init` constructs one out of data inferred from the user's GOPATH, and/or [a metadata file from another tool]().
+(In other words, `dep init` automatically migrates a project from other approaches to organizing dependencies.)

 This diagram directly corresponds directly to code, as well.
 The solving function is actually split into a constructor and a method - we first create a [`Solver`](https://godoc.org/github.com/golang/dep/gps#Solver) type, then call its `Solve()` method.
 The inputs to the constructor are wrapped up in a [`SolveParameters`](https://godoc.org/github.com/golang/dep/gps#SolveParameters), which should look familiar: